 In this article we will talk more about Holding Companies and the benefits of building a Holding structure with an Estonian legal entity.
 Here’s a quick overview of topics:

-Silva Hunt has first-hand experience to know that holding structures in Estonia really do work.
-Since most of our clients are already successfully using an Estonian company as their investment vehicle.
-If you also want to maximize your investment growth in the long-term keep on reading.
+Most of Silva Hunt clients are already successfully using an Estonian company as their investment vehicle to maximize their investment growth in the long-term.

 What is a holding company?

 Everything in business needs to be structured.
 Whether forming a new company or combining already active companies the need for creating a business structure and placement of shares may arise.

 To arrange this we use the term of holding structure – an association that holds shares in subsidiaries or is defined as the parent company.
 According to the Estonian Commercial Code, the criteria of being a parent company is a majority in votes or controlling influence in another company.

 Holdings are mainly used for managing risks.
 If you want to separate your investment money from your operating company setting up a holding is the perfect solution.
 That way you can avoid losing your investment money due to some financial difficulties or force majeure that may arise in your operative company.

 Holding companies can be classified by function as following: